p4lang/gsoc/2025/ideas_list.md

 ## FAQ

-Notes: you = contributors, we = mentors.
+Note: you = contributors, we = mentors.

-**Some mentors are listed as primary mentor for multiple projects.
+**Q1: Some mentors are listed as primary mentor for multiple projects.
 How does that work?**

 In this ideas list, we want to give more options for you to choose from.
 Depending on the applications received, eventually they will decide on at most 1 project to commit to as a primary mentor.

-**What do our project difficulties mean?**
+**Q2: What do our project difficulties mean?**

 [dif-easy]: https://img.shields.io/badge/Difficulty-Easy-green
 [dif-medium]: https://img.shields.io/badge/Difficulty-Medium-blue